UV Zapping Of T-Cells

 According to the Cancer Center of Seattle, Washington, 86% of patients with Grade II Acute GVHD recovered, 55% with Grade III and 30% with Grade IV.
 Complete recovery was seen in 82% of those with skin GVHD, 61% of those with liver and gut GVHD.

 At the 4-year mark, 22 of 28 patients had no signs of GVHD.
-Transplant-related mortality at 4 years for patients with complete remission were 14%; for those without complete remission, it was 73%.
+Transplant-related mortality at 4 years for patients with complete remission was 14%; for those without complete remission, it was 73%.

-Photopheresis treatments can also result in reduction or discontinuance of steroids, without Acute GVHD flaring.
+Photopheresis treatments can also result in reduction or discontinuance of steroids, without Acute Graft-versus-Host (aGvHD) flaring.

 We'll defer the more technical aspects of Photopheresis to the more knowledgeable folks, such as Dr. M. Owsianowski, or Dr. Hildegard T. Greinix, and Dr. Fred Hutchinson Cancer Research Center, Seattle, WA as published in the Blood Journal as an excellent source of sound information.

 Books - Blankets - Sunglasses